teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 - What are the main steps for gas chromatography-mass spectrometry (GC-MS) data processing for untargeted metabolomic analysis?
 - How to conduct metabolomic GC-MS data analysis from preprocessing to annotation using Galaxy?
 objectives:
-- To be sure you have already comprehend the diversity of MS pre-processing analysis.
+- To confirm you have already comprehend the diversity of MS pre-processing analysis.
 - To learn the principal functions of metaMS package for GC-MS data processing through Galaxy.
 - To evaluate the potential of two workflow approaches and available Galaxy tools when dealing with GC-MS metabolomic analysis.
 time_estimation: 2H